 The user is cautioned that future versions of RTEMS may not have the same memory requirements per object.
 Although the value calculated is suficient for a particular target processor and release of RTEMS, memory usage is subject to change across versions and target processors.
-The user is advised to allocate somewhat more memory than the worksheet recommends to insure compatibility with future releases for a specific target processor and other target processors.
-To avoid problems, the user should recalculate the memory requirements each time one of the following events occurs:
+To avoid problems, the user should accurately specify each configuration parameter and allow <rtems/confdefs.h> to calculate the memory requirements.
+The memory requirements are likely to change each time one of the following events occurs: